unsplash/unsplash-js/README.md

 ---

 ### collections.deleteCollection(id)
 Delete a collection belonging to the logged-in user.
 This requires the `write_collections` scope.
+[Endpoint docs](https://unsplash.com/documentation#delete-a-collection)

 __Arguments__